 Muhammad tellingly contrasted this view with the way that many of the same Progressives, Jane Addams included, looked at white crime.
 Settlements were established in areas with high poverty and crime, but in the early years of the movement, most settlements were founded in urban immigrant neighborhoods.

 Most either refused entry to African-Americans, or set up settlement houses in African-American neighborhoods to serve them.
 Despite Jane Addams’ support for racial equality, Hull-House was segregated until the 1930s, well after the neighborhood’s African-American population had increased.
+(Author’s note: When first published in 2015, I accepted this as fact, but further research has questioned it).
 A recollection by Florence Scala, who attended Hull-House activities in the 1930s was that there was a great mix of ethnic groups there, “however, there were no blacks, blacks were not active in the Hull-House programs when I was going there.”
 (Near West Side, p.
 139.)

 Hull-House workers did help found two African-American settlements in Chicago–the Frederick Douglas Center (1904), an integrated settlement located in an African-American neighborhood in the Second Ward, and the Wendell Phillips Settlement (1908), a segregated house also located in an African-American neighborhood in the west side of Chicago.